Japan’s school closures offer lessons in managing family stress during coronavirus fight

 Hashimoto’s friend, Miki, works in a children’s hospital three days a week.
 Miki’s husband, a consultant, is working from home to look after their three children.

 Miki is most worried about her 11-year-old daughter Manoka, who is studying for fiercely competitive school entry exams.
-Not only is school canceled, but so are her after-school cram classes: four hours a night, three days a week.
+Not only is school canceled, so are her after-school cram classes: four hours a night, three days a week.

 “It’s so difficult.
-If I’m home I can check if she is doing her homework, but my husband can’t be angry with his daughter,” said Miki, who asked that her family name not to be used for publication for reasons of privacy,
+If I’m home I can check if she is doing her homework, but my husband can’t be angry with his daughter,” said Miki, who asked that her family name not to be published for privacy reasons.

 “When she starts crying or arguing, [my husband] doesn’t want to be the bad guy, and tells her just to finish what she is doing, and then have a snack or watch some TV.”